scdragonfly/ML_Homework/README.md

 Mid Term - Wine quality problem .
 Understanding and explaining the data set.
         2. Processing data, cleaning up.
         3. Dividing your data into a training and test set.
-        4. Choosing the relevant algorithm.
+        4. Choosing the relevant algorithm /Writing a python code to perform learning. (reuse every code from the lectures)
-        5. Writing a python code to perform learning. (reuse every code from the lectures)
+        6. Evaluating your learning performance / Making sure your results does not depend on your choosing parameters.

-        6. Evaluating your learning performance.
+Final Project - Neural Networks
-        7. Making sure your results does not depend on your choosing parameters.
+Use diﬀerent activations, number of layers, number of neurons at each layer, compare their performance and ﬁnd the simplest neural net.
+There could be couple of networks that are fairly close in terms of the performance choose anyone you think has the least complexity and explain your reasoning.